cjto/CodePath-Tip-Calculator/README.md

-# Code Path Pre-work - Cooking Mama's Tip Calculator
+# Cooking Mama's Tip Calculator

 **Cooking Mama's Tip Calculator is a tip calculator application for iOS.